WebDeverDan/README-Generator/Develop/README.md

 ## Acknowledgments

-*This uses Google Maps API for mapping.
+*This application uses Google Maps API.

 ## Questions
 * If you have any questions regarding the application, please reach out to Daniel Bradley (the creator), at their GitHub profile located here: https://github.com/WebDeverDan, or via email at danielbvideo@gmail.com.